Skip to content

 This state model keeps MPCP deterministic and makes replay protection enforceable without requiring shared state in the verifier.

-Optional Intent Attestation
+Optional Policy Attestation

 This provides:

-• tamper-evident authorization history
+• tamper-evident policy history

 • public timestamp proofs